yashmadan123/mslearn-openai/Instructions/Labs/07-content-filters-azureOpenAI.md

 ### Task 4: Explore content filters

-Content filters are applied to prompts and completions to prevent potentially harmful or offensive language being generated.
+In this task, you will apply content filters to prompts and completions to prevent the generation of potentially harmful or offensive language.

 1. In Azure OpenAI Studio, view the **Content filters** page from the left navigation menu.
 2. Select **Create customized content filter** and review the default settings for a content filter.